xMikux/Slimefun-Resourcepack/.github/README.md

 | Supreme | 2201471~2202000 |
 | SlimefunWarfare | 2202001~2202200 |

-There is still a lot of texutes missing!
-Welcome to contribute more texture!
+There are still a lot of textures missing!
+Welcome to contribute more textures!

 ## ⭐ Credits